§ 1 · Crossings

-Start with the crossings
+Start with the crossings.

-Crossword solving gets much easier once you stop thinking of each clue in isolation.
-Fill in the answers you are most confident about first.
-A single crossing letter can turn a vague guess into a short list of realistic options.
+Fill the answers you are most confident about first.
+A single crossing letter can turn a vague clue into a short list of realistic options.

 If you know a five-letter answer starts with s and ends with e, pattern search should be your first move.
 Build the skeleton you already have and let the result list narrow the field.